Table of Contents

 The substrate is what lines the bottom of the bearded dragon enclosure.
 There are a number of different types of substrate available for bearded dragons.
 There are a lot of totally different opinions when it comes to the best substrate for bearded dragons.
 Some people are against certain substrates while others claim they are the best ones.

-Bearded dragon Substrates can be a flat newspaper, paper towels, butcher paper and reptile carpet.
+Bearded dragon Substrate can be a flat newspaper, paper towels, butcher paper and reptile carpet.
 A substrate should be selected based on the age of the bearded dragon and ease of cleaning.
 Do not use anything that is lose such as wood chips, cedar shavings, and crushed corn cob, etc.

 Below are some of the substrate that can be used in a bearded dragon enclosure.